happyhung95/split-the-bills/README.md

 # split-the-bills
 A python program to split the bills among friends.

+Use in command line

 [Complexity: medium]